ECON 1000. Economics at Northeastern. 1 Hour.

 ECON 7270.
 Economics of Law and Regulation.
 4 Hours.

 Relies on models of welfare economics to analyze the impact of laws, regulation, and deregulation, in terms of both positive and normative aspects.
 Topics include economic analysis of market failures and government remedies; property, tort, and contract law; and economic and social regulation.
 Students are encouraged to develop critical skills in analyzing various types of economic policy.
-Prereq.
-Knowledge of microeconomics.
+Requires knowledge of microeconomics.

 ECON 7271.
 Industrial Organization.
 4 Hours.